ABK4747/alx-low_level_programming/0x0F-function_pointers/README.md

-this is the readme for the pointer and their functions
+this is the repo for the function and pointer project